jenkins-x/jx-docs/content/en/docs/resources/faq/config.md

 We've left out the other values of `expose:` and `config:` for brevity - the important thing is to ensure you specify a custom `expose.config.urltemplate` value.
 The default is `{{.Service}}.{{.Namespace}}.{{.Domain}}` if none is specified.

 Whenever you modify the git repository for an environment the GitOps pipeline will run to update your Ingress resources to match your `UrlTemplate`.

-## Is there a UI available for Jenkins X?

-We have a new OSS [UI](/docs/reference/components/ui/) for Jenkins X powered by the awesome extensible [Octant](https://octant.dev/)!
-You can watch James Strachan demo the UI [here](https://www.youtube.com/watch?v=Njl247hjRuU&feature=youtu.be).
-Find out more about the new Jenkins X UI and how extensible it is [here](https://github.com/jenkins-x/octant-jx).